sgtlaggy/spt-not-so-secure-container/README.md

 By default, only the DSP transmitter is exempt from this mod's deletion.

 The list requires the item ID, you can find these [here](https://db.sp-tarkov.com/search) by searching for an item by name.
 An item's parent ID is also valid, for example including `"550aa4cd4bdc2dd8348b456c"` will allow you to keep any suppresssors in your secure container when you die.

+## Remove Secure Container Filter

+This feature allows you to put any item that will fit into your secure container.
+With the other features of the mod, the secure container just becomes extra in-raid space, so this helps avoid some loot juggling.